 DPT 3 Form – Annual Return/ One Time Return

-You can download the DPT3 form from the MCA website via DPT-3 download
+Earlier you can download the DPT3 form from the MCA website via DPT-3 download.

-After downloading the form, you may follow the below steps on how to fill DPT 3 form.
+After navigating to the form DPT-3, you may follow the below steps on how to fill DPT 3 form.

 (1) Firstly, enter the Valid CIN of the company.
 You may find CIN by entering the company’s existing registration number or name on the MCA website. (www.mca.gov.in )